Closed for business 1873

 At the time of this October meeting the government Education Department had assessed that Ilkeston required an additional 750 school places to meet its growing population needs.
 Charles Woolliscroft was convinced that the establishment of a School Board with compulsory powers was the only sure way to meet the town’s educational requirements and he hoped that this was coming soon.
 The meeting reluctantly therefore decided that the best course of action was to shut the British School and await future developments.

-The ‘Church Party’ responsible for the National Schools was vehemently opposed to the formation of a School Board and had set in train actions to fill any deficit in school places.
+The ‘Church Party’ responsible for the National Schools was vehemently opposed to the formation of a School Board (which would have the power to set up non-denominational Board Schools) and had set in train actions to fill any deficit in school places.
 (See the New National Schools on the Cricket Ground).